Suzanne Vega

 Suzanne Nadine Vega (née Peck; born July 11, 1959) is an American singer-songwriter of folk-inspired music.
 Vega's music career spans 40 years.
 In the mid-1980s and 1990s, she released four singles that entered the Top 40 on the UK singles chart, "Marlene on the Wall", "Left of Center", "Luka" and "No Cheap Thrill".

-"Tom's Diner", which was originally released as an a cappella recording on Vega's second studio album, Solitude Standing (1987), was remixed in 1990 as a dance track by English electronic music producers DNA with her vocals, and it became a Top 10 hit in five countries.
+"Tom's Diner", which was originally released as an a cappella recording on Vega's second studio album, Solitude Standing (1987), was remixed in 1990 as a dance track by English electronic music producers DNA with her vocals.
+It became a Top 10 hit in five countries.
 The original a cappella recording of the song was used as a test during the creation of the MP3 format.
 The role of her song in the development of the MP3 compression prompted Vega to be given the title of "The Mother of the MP3".

-Vega has released ten studio albums; her most recent release is the studio album Flying with Angels, released on May 2, 2025 by Cooking Vinyl.
+Vega has released ten studio albums; her most recent release is the studio album Flying with Angels, released on May 2, 2025, by Cooking Vinyl.

 Early life

 Suzanne Nadine Vega was born on July 11, 1959, in Santa Monica, California.
 Her parents divorced soon after her birth.
 Her mother, Pat Vega (née Schumacher), is a computer systems analyst of German-Swedish heritage.
 Her father, Richard Peck, is of English, Irish and Scottish origin.
 Her stepfather, Edgardo Vega Yunqué, also known as Ed Vega, was a novelist and professor from Puerto Rico.
 When Vega was two and a half, her family moved to New York City.
 She grew up in Spanish Harlem and the Upper West Side.
 She was not aware that Peck was her biological father until she was nine years old.
-Vega and Peck met for the first time in her late 20s, and they remain in contact.
+Vega and Peck met for the first time in her late 20s and remain in contact.

 She attended the High School of Performing Arts (since renamed Fiorello H. LaGuardia High School) where she studied modern dance and graduated in 1977.